 Sellers assist helps buyers purchase the property that they want without having to come up with another 2–5% of their purchase price.

 Generally, a buyer will offer more than the seller's asking price when asking for sellers assist.
-They may ask for $248,400 on a $240,000 asking price and then ask for a 3.5% seller's assist.
+They may ask for $248,400 on a $240,000 asking price and then ask for a 3.5% sellers assist.
 The seller is usually willing to oblige in this case.
 There is a caveat, however: The house must appraise at the offer price of $248,400 to be eligible for that sellers assist.

 If the house doesn't appraise at the offer price, the seller may be willing to make concessions for the buyer.
+Buyers can write this into the purchase contract with an appraisal contingency.

 One of the benefits of asking for a sellers assist is that it doesn't add too much more to your monthly mortgage payment.
 In fact, in many cases, you'll end up paying less than $100 extra on your monthly mortgage.